William Riddet

 William Riddet CBE (1896–1958) was a New Zealand university professor, scientific administrator and agricultural scientist.
 He was born in Dalry, Ayrshire, Scotland, in 1896.

 The Riddet Institute commemorates his name.
 He was a foundation chair of Massey Agricultural College and is regarded as the founder of dairy science in New Zealand.
 He had the idea of using electric fences for dairy feed control.

-In the 1954 New Year Honours, Riddet was appointed a Commander of the Order of the British Empire.
+In 1953, Riddet was awarded the Queen Elizabeth II Coronation Medal.
+In the 1954 New Year Honours, he was appointed a Commander of the Order of the British Empire.